Pair Wine with Desserts for Increased Sales

 Server: How about some fresh fruit and some sparkling wine?
 It tastes great together, especially with our fresh strawberries.
 It’s light and sweet and a perfect finish!

-Role-playing is a great way to make sure the product knowledge and sales techniques you covered in your training sessions make their way into practice during a real shift.
+Role-playing is a great way to make sure the product knowledge and sales techniques you covered in your restaurant training sessions make their way into practice during a real shift.

 More Ways to Increase Wine Sales